LICENSING & ORDINATION

 - Answer the required Essay Questions found in the Candidate Preparation Guide.

-- E-Mail all of these documents to the District Secretary.
+- E-Mail all of these documents to the District Office at firstname.lastname@example.org.

 STEP 7: APPLY FOR ORDINATION

-After graduating from the Course of Study and fulfilling the three required years of assignment ministry, you are eligible to submit an application for Ordination.
+After graduating from the Course of Study and fulfilling the three required years of assignment ministry, you may be eligible to submit an application for Ordination.
 From the time you receive your first District Minister’s License, you have ten years to complete the requirements for Ordination; if any exceptions are made, they will be from the District Ministerial Credentials and Studies Boards.
 Ordination is a privilege for each minister that commissions them to live out their ministerial calling.
-Below are the steps for you to follow in applying for Ordination:
+If you believe that you have fulfilled the requirements for Ordination, please contact Rev. Tim Harmon, district secretary at email@example.com.

 For further information, please do not hesitate to reach out to the Michigan District Secretary or use the following resources: